observernet/obsr/snap/README.md

   `sudo snap install --candidate obsr`

 ### Install latest beta version:
-  _(this is always current beta release version, built from release tag or commit)_
+  _(this is launchpad version, built from master and auto built 4 times a day if there are any changes)_

   `sudo snap install --beta obsr`

 ### Install latest edge version:
-  _(this is always current latest version built from latest commit on master)_
+  _(this is always current latest version built from latest commit on master) _(on this branch platform, arm devices do not work, please use beta channel, as example on raspberrypi)_

   `sudo snap install --edge obsr`